andrew-j-palmer/tickettracker/README.md

 feel free to change username and password as well, but you may want to write it down.
 Change the secrets.yml to reflect your new username and password if you do.

+AND OBVIOUSLY DON'T DEPLOY THIS ANYWHERE WITHOUT CHANGING THAT PASSWORD/USERNAME/DBNAME.

 NOW, FINALLY, we can migrate our files.

 rails db:migrate